SALP Chapter 19

 "Is that even possible?"

-They glared at each other and went out to the corridor.
-Then Father Conor's voice could be heard too.
-He must have discovered them on his way back to the study.
+They glared at each other before heading into the corridor.
+And Father Conor's voice could be heard too.
+He must have spotted them on his way back.

-Lanthe stood leaning against the wall, looking at the bookshelf.
+Lanthe remained standing against the wall, looking at the bookshelf.

 Member discussion